- What is King’s Raid?

 As with most games, King’s Raid immediately plunges you into battle with Adventure Mode.
 But I want to give a quick mention to Orvel.
 Before you go into Adventure Mode stage 1-1, you’ll notice there is a castle-like structure in the previous node, known as Orvel.
 Once you beat a few stages in adventure mode, you’ll be able to access it.
 Orvel is basically a player town/hub where you can access many of the daily farming dungeons, along with the Hero’s Inn, Arena, Forge, Guild, Stockade, Central Shop, Central Orvel, and Orvel Castle.
 I will elaborate more on these later in sections Progression and Events, Socials, and Dailies

-- What is Meta?
+- What is Meta or Tier List?

 - King’s Raid Meta